mavercade/OSBMX-v2-Type-M/README.md

 These are a remix of OSBMX v2 designed by TheTrain and made in Fusion 360.

 The changes were made to accomodate SiTong and similar sized key caps.

-Follow the original guides for assembly.
+Follow the original guide for assembly.